 Local and seasonal produce, during the summer months these are most abundant!
 Combined with super fresh fish and you are onto a winner.
 Our local fruit and vegetable shop C’an Fusteret in Pollenca always has a plentiful supply of different, exciting produce, far removed from the bland, easy to transport, homogenous supermarket produce.
 I am always on the lookout for the biggest tomato I can buy – the current record holder weighed in at 1385 grams!

-What is your favorite style of cooking?
+What is your favourite style of cooking?

-More and more, I have moved away from fine dining – honest ingredients cooked well and served in a ‘Tapas’ style is my favorite way to eat.
+More and more, I have moved away from fine dining – honest ingredients cooked well and served in a ‘Tapas’ style is my favourite way to eat.
 I don’t subscribe to any predefined ideas of what tapas are either.
 The chefs are always happy to tailor the food to a guest’s preference away from the formulaic chalet set menu our competitors use.